This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rough Green Snake Overview

-You’ll recognize the rough green snake by its vibrant emerald color and slim, graceful body.
+You’ll easily spot the rough green snake by its vibrant emerald color above and yellowish belly below, with keeled scales that give it a slightly rough texture.

 Vibrant Emerald Coloration